kmogatas/cse15l-lab-reports/lab-report-4.md

 ---
 > **Review question for Snippet 1**

 I believe that there is a small code change that will make my program work for Snippet 1 that uses inline code with backticks.
-I feel like as long as we check the start and the end of the backticks.
-This is because then we would be able to ignore any open and closed parenthesis and brackets inside those backticks, which will hopefully make our code run properly.
+I feel like as long as I check the start and the end of the backticks.
+This is because then I would be able to ignore any open and closed parenthesis and brackets inside those backticks, which will hopefully make our code run properly.

 ---
 >## **Snippet 2**